+My name is Bob Hope.
+I am an entertainer who has been successful on radio, in night-club acts, in movies, on television, entertaining our troops, and on the golf course.
 In 1903 I was born in England into the home of a poor brick-layer who emigrated to the United States when I was a child.
-My life changed when I discovered vaudeville and became a stand-up comedian.
-I married my wife Dolores in 1934, and we adopted four children.
-As much as I love my wife, I love golf too, and I have chased that little white ball worldwide.
+My childhood was not too remarkable but all that changed when I discovered vaudeville and became a stand-up comedian.
+I married my wife Dolores in 1934 and we adopted four children.

-I don't know whether it was my nose (that looks like a ski slope) or my really funny act, but I became well-known in the entertainment field.
-My "Road" movie pictures with Bing Crosby and Dorothy Lamour were hugely successful.
+I don't know whether it was my nose (that has been compared to a ski-slope) or my act that was really funny, but something was and I became well-known in the entertainment field.
+My "Road" pictures with Bing Crosby and Dorothy Lamour were a huge success.